 Violence writ large

-One has only to turn on the television to become immersed in violence, points out Associate Professor Philip Dwyer.
+You only have to turn on the television to become immersed in violence, points out Professor Philip Dwyer.

 "Yet, we don't really understand the processes behind it, we don't understand what it is that makes people commit these acts of violence.
 This, as a phenomenon, hasn't been the object of detailed and profound research."